 Mixing Materials

 Bouclé goes with metal, glass, or stone tables too.
-Different textures in one room make it feel layered and cozy.
+Different textures in one room make it feel layered and cozy that offsets the hardness and formality, creating a balanced room that feels both luxurious and livable.

 Quick Styling Tips